harness/harness-migrate/README.md

 **harness-migrate** is a command line utility to help convert and migrate continuous integration pipelines from other providers to Harness CI.
+You can use this tool to migrate repositories following guidlines [here](#repo-migrate).

 **Please review [known conversion and migration issues](KNOWN_ISSUES_CONVERT.md ) before using this tool.**

+# Migrate Continuous Integration Pipelines
 ## Install on Mac

 Intel CPU